Amithab88/My-Project-detailes-idea/README.md

 **-Manufacturing Analytics**

 It is used to analyze the manufacturing belt of a company.
-Where it has it's own database and tablesrelated to it.
+Where it has it's own database and tables related to it.

 **Jikoshi-kai**